Home | About The FVZA | Dr. Hugo Pecos, Director | Famous Cases

 1792-1822

-While vacationing in Italy with wife Mary and friend and fellow poet Lord Byron, Shelley decided to pay a call to the vampiric residents of a lakeside castle.
-The hosts, unimpressed with his reputation, drank his blood then threw him over the castle ramparts into the lake.
+While vacationing in Italy with wife Mary and friend and fellow poet Lord Byron, Shelley decided to pay a call to the vampiric residents of a Lake Trasimeno castle.
+The hosts, unimpressed with his reputation, drank his blood and then threw his body over the castle ramparts into the lake.
+Shelley's drained and battered corpse eventually washed ashore and was later cremated on location.

 Nat Turner